 35. Advanced budget configuration

 Advanced budget configuration puts your budgeting in your hands.
-You can quickly move your budget in between top, middle, and bottom of your advertising funnel as you see fit.
+You can quickly move your budget in between the top, middle, and bottom of your advertising funnel as you see fit.
 With this manual option, it’s important to monitor your funnel and ensure that appropriate spending is happening at each stage.
-For example, if you bottom funnel is out performing your top funnel, it would be a good idea to move money from the top funnel to be there.
+For example, if your bottom funnel is outperforming your top funnel, it would be a good idea to move money from the top funnel to be there.